 Chris’ community involvement includes a multitude of volunteer positions in his church, including many years serving as a Sunday School teacher, and assisting with Sights and Sounds as a coordinator and judge.
 He is a member of several business associations, including the Greek-American Chamber of Commerce.

-Chris is married to Janet Kotsakis, Executive Assistant at the Food Bank of South Jersey, they have a son, Constantine 5.
+Chris is married to Janet Kotsakis, HR Director at the Food Bank Of South Jersey, they have a son, Constantine 11.
 The family resides in Cinnaminson, NJ.

 Eleftherios Kostans is a veteran international photographer who has worked for a variety of organizations, agencies, and publications.
 His work has appeared in Time, Newsweek, People, Odyssey, and Wired magazines.